Newbridge Town F.C.

 Newbridge Town Football Club is an Irish association football club based in Newbridge, County Kildare.
 The club was founded in 1969 following a meeting at Newbridge Town Hall.
-As of the 2025/2026 season, Newbridge Town's senior men's team was competing in the Leinster Senior League's Senior 1A competition.
+They currently play in the FAI National League.
+As of the 2025–26 season, Newbridge Town's senior men's team was competing in the Leinster Senior League's Senior 1A competition.

 History

-Founded in 1969, Newbridge Town Football Club entered the Counties League Division in their first ever season.
-Newbridge Town finished fourth and in the same season won the Counties Cup.
-In the following seasons, the club won Division 2 and gained promotion to Division 1.
-They won that league and moving into the Leinster Junior League where they played clubs that included Cherry Orchard, Home Farm and Wayside Celtic.
-Newbridge town moved through a number of grades and into the Leinster Senior League, going on to win the Leinster Senior League Senior Division in the 1998/99 season.
+Founded in 1969 by members of the town's youth club, Newbridge Town Football Club entered the Counties League at Division 2.
+In their first ever season, Newbridge Town finished fourth and won the Counties Cup.
+In the subsequent seasons, the club won Division 2 and gained promotion to Division 1.
+After winning Division 1, they moved into the Leinster Junior League which contained Cherry Orchard, Home Farm and Wayside Celtic.

-Off the pitch, the Newbridge Town had developed a youth project to help develop young players.
-Youth teams were introduced to cater for increased interest, and 2nd and 3rd teams were formed in the club's maiden year.
-In 1973, the club committee invited Wacker München, from Germany, to play against Newbridge Boys.
-Two matches were played and both games drew crowds in excess of 2,000 to Ryan's field for each game.
-Both matches ended in draws.
-In the late 1970s, Tom Shaw became Newbridge Town's first international when he was selected for the Irish Youth team.
-He was followed by goalkeeper Alan Gough.
+Off the pitch, Newbridge Town formed two additional teams to cater for the increased demand as well as introducing youth teams to the club.
+In 1973, the club committee invited German side Wacker München to play against Newbridge Boys.
+Two matches were organised and, while both games ended in draws, each game drew crowds in excess of 2,000 to Ryan's Field.

-In the early 1980s, the club bought land beside the railway station in Newbridge town and named it Station Road, playing their league games there.
+During these initial years, Tom Shaw became Newbridge Town's first international player when he was selected for the Irish Youth team.
+In 1975, Newbridge Town joined the Athletic Union League in Dublin, with some success over the following seven years.
+The club had to move out of Ryan's Field and were given the use of a pitch beside the railway station in Newbridge.
+In 1980, they purchased this land from Newbridge College and began construction on a clubhouse, while they developed the pitch into Station Road.

+Newbridge Town returned to the Leinster Junior League in 1982 and, in 1985, opened their new ground.
+In 1989, they joined the Leinster Senior League and won the Moore Cup in their first season.
+In addition to developments at the club level, the 1980s brought individual recognition when goalkeeper Alan Gough followed in Tom Shaw's footsteps and represented Newbridge Town on the international scene.
+The club made their way through the divisions over the subsequent years before winning the Leinster Senior Division in the 1998–99 season.

 In 2002, Newbridge Town were invited to join the Eircom League.
-However, it was decided to invite all interested football bodies to a formation meeting for a team that all of County Kildare could support.
-It was decided to take this step under the name of Kildare County FC.
+However, after a formation meeting with other interested football bodies, the club decided to enter a separate entity to better garner support from the surrounding areas.
+The new club, called Kildare County, was run in parallel to Newbridge Town and entered the 2002–03 First Division, playing their home games at Station Road.

-Over the years, Newbridge Town has developed its facilities at Station Road and it now has a sports hall, a clubhouse, a 250-seat stand, training facilities, all-weather and grass pitches, showers and dressing rooms.
+Newbridge Town has developed its facilities at Station Road and it now has training facilities, all-weather and grass pitches, showers and dressing rooms.
 A new 550-seat stand was later installed in the Station Road ground.